zenika-open-source/open-source-white-paper/en/04-maintaining.md

 The first is well known and you probably already have one but let's talk a bit about README.md.

+Mike McQuaid theorized about [the open source contributor funnel](https://mikemcquaid.com/2018/08/14/the-open-source-contributor-funnel-why-people-dont-contribute-to-your-open-source-project/) and how to get contributors on your open source projects.
+You need to provide informations for every type of visitors (users, contributors) in your README.

 > Your project description and first paragraph of your README should be a simple summary of your project which hits all the important keywords that people search for.
 > -- [<cite>Andrey Petrov</cite>](https://medium.com/code-zen/how-to-maintain-a-successful-open-source-project-aaa2a5437d3a)

-Mike McQuaid theorized about [the open source contributor funnel](https://mikemcquaid.com/2018/08/14/the-open-source-contributor-funnel-why-people-dont-contribute-to-your-open-source-project/) and how to get contributors on your open source projects.
-You need to provide informations for every type of visitors in your README.

 First of all, nobody is in your head.
 You should explain the **goal** of your project.
 It doesn't have to be an essay a single sentence is good enough like in [Conference Hall README](https://github.com/bpetetot/conference-hall).

 > **Conference Hall** is an opened SaaS platform to manage call for papers and speakers submissions for your conferences and meetups.
 Speaker writes a talk once and can submit it to every events of the platform.

-This section is the first thing a new comer read on your project, you need to catch is attention.
+This section is the first thing a new comer read on your project, you need to catch his attention.

 Another important part to document in your README is how to install and use your project.
 It is essential for users so they can easily test it.
 Gatsby does a good job explaining how to have a website [running in 5 minutes](https://github.com/gatsbyjs/gatsby#-get-up-and-running-in-5-minutes) with their cli.